 Nutrients are the key to health and fitness, but where do you get your nutrients from?
-Finding out could be the answer to unlocking your body goals, whether that’s loosing fat and weight or building muscle.
+Finding out could be the answer to unlocking your body goals, whether that’s losing fat and weight or building muscle.

 - Calculate the number of calories you need based on your health and fitness goals

-- Determine the ratio of Carbohydrate, Proteins and Fats you need
+- Determine the ratio of Carbohydrate, Proteins, and Fats you need

-- Eat foods that provide the calories you need in the ratio of Carbohydrate, Protein and Fat
+- Eat foods that provide the calories you need in the ratio of Carbohydrate, Protein, and Fat

 What Are Macros?

 ‘Macros’ is shorthand for macronutrients.

 Macronutrients are the three big nutrient building blocks in your diet: carbohydrates, fat and protein.
 You can also add alcohol to this if you’re a drinker.
 You need more substantial amounts of these three main macronutrients in your diet compared to micronutrients (like vitamins and minerals).

 If you don’t get enough (or too much) of each macronutrient, you’ll know quickly.
 Each macronutrient contains calories, which provide the body with energy.